-- The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - 79 Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).
+The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter.

+Thus, it is necessary to show that:

+- security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions).

-- The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add Functions)". - The justification of the additional policy, additional threat and the additional assumption provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.
+- The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - As required by CC Part 1 (CCMB-2006-09-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - The justification of the additional policy and the additional threat provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.

-Table 4.
+Table 5.
 Security Objectives versus Assumptions, Threats or Policies

 Assumption, Threat or Organisational Security Policy Security Objective Notes

 BSI.A.Plat-Appl BSI.OE.Plat-Appl Phase 1

 BSI.A.Resp-Appl BSI.OE.Resp-Appl Phase 1

 BSI.P.Process-TOE BSI.O.Identification Phase 2-3

 BSI.A.Process-Sec-IC BSI.OE.Process-Sec-IC Phase 4-6

 BSI.T.Leak-Inherent BSI.O.Leak-Inherent

 BSI.T.Phys-Probing BSI.O.Phys-Probing

 BSI.T.Malfunction BSI.O.Malfunction

 BSI.T.Phys-Manipulation BSI.O.Phys-Manipulation

 BSI.T.Leak-Forced BSI.O.Leak-Forced

 BSI.T.Abuse-Func BSI.O.Abuse-Func

 BSI.T.RND BSI.O.RND

-AUG1.P.Add Functions AUG1.O.Add-Functions
+AUG1.P.Add-Functions AUG1.O.Add-Functions

 AUG4.T.Mem-Access AUG4.O.Mem Access